tttapa/docker-arm-cross-toolchain/README.md

 The toolchains themselves can be used on any x86-64 system running Ubuntu 18.04 Bionic, Debian 10 Buster, Rocky 8 (or later), or on a Raspberry Pi running 64-bit Ubuntu 20.04 Bionic, 64-bit Raspberry Pi OS 11 Bullseye (or later).

+Optional integration with Conan is provided: the cross-compilation toolchains can be added as a tool requirements in your Conan profile.

 ## Download

 The ready-to-use toolchain tarballs can be downloaded from the [Releases page](https://github.com/tttapa/docker-arm-cross-toolchain/releases) (no Docker required).